The Night House is a 2020 American horror film about a widow who begins to uncover her recently deceased husband’s disturbing secrets.

 Disney’s Searchlight reportedly picked up the rights for The Night House for a whopping $11 million at the 2020 Sundance Film Festival after it was shown on January 24, 2020.

-In the USA, the film will be released theatrically on July 16, 2021.
+In the USA, the film was released theatrically on July 16, 2021.

 Cast and characters: